Active Duty, Veterans, or Reserves

-Baker strongly believes in the Principles of Excellence as outlined in Executive Order 13607 by being a participant of the Degree Network System (DNS), DANTES, GoArmyEd, and CCAF’s AU-ABC Program.
+Baker College strongly believes in the Principles of Excellence as outlined in Executive Order 13607 in serving all military connected students by being an active participant of GoArmyEd and CCAF’s AU-ABC Program.
 The college is a proud signer of the DOD MOU and is eligible to receive Federal military and Veteran education benefits.

 Baker has been awarded the designation of a “Top School” by Military Advanced Education (MAE), a journal of higher learning for today's servicemember.

 In addition, the Baker College system has been ranked among the nation’s top 20 online/nontraditional schools in the annual Best for Vets college rankings by Military Times and has earned the gold-level status as a veteran friendly school by the Michigan Veterans Affairs Agency (MVAA).

 We specialize in meeting the needs of every individual servicemember, starting with a free military evaluation of credit transfers and work experience.
 It’s quick and it’s honest.

 At the Baker Center for Graduate Studies, servicemembers return from deployment exactly where they left off.
 We hold your place while you serve, allowing you to return to your classwork without penalties or additional fees.

 Learn more about how the Baker Center for Graduate Studies can contribute to your career success.
 Request information or call (800) 469-4062 to speak with our Military Representative.

 You can also view 10 Questions every military student should ask when considering an online college.